Zelda Fitzgerald: Save Me the Waltz

 Despite Scott's initial annoyance, a debt-ridden Fitzgerald realized that Zelda's book might earn a tidy profit.
-Consequently, his requested revisions were "relatively few," and "the disagreement was quickly resolved, with Scott recommending the novel to Perkins."
-Several weeks later, Scott wrote enthusiastically to Perkins: "Here is Zelda's novel.
+Consequently, his requested revisions were "relatively few", and "the disagreement was quickly resolved, with Scott recommending the novel to Perkins."
+Several weeks later, Scott wrote to Perkins: "Here is Zelda's novel.
 It is a good novel now, perhaps a very good novel—I am too close to tell.
 It has the faults and virtues of a first novel....
 It should interest the many thousands in dancing.
 It is about something and absolutely new, and should sell."
 Although unimpressed, Perkins agreed to publish the work as a way for Fitzgerald to repay his financial debt to Scribner's.
 Perkins arranged for half of Zelda's royalties to be applied against Scott's debt to Scribner's until at least $5,000 had been repaid.

 In March 1932, the Phipps Clinic discharged Zelda, and she joined her husband Scott and her daughter at the La Paix estate in Baltimore, Maryland.
 Although discharged, she remained mentally unwell.
-One month later, Fitzgerald took her to lunch with critic H. L. Mencken, the literary editor of The American Mercury.
+A month later, Fitzgerald took her to lunch with critic H. L. Mencken, the literary editor of The American Mercury.
 In his diary, Mencken noted Zelda "went insane in Paris a year or so ago, and is still plainly more or less off her base."
 Throughout the luncheon, she manifested signs of mental distress.
 A year later, when Mencken met Zelda for the last time, he described her mental illness as immediately evident to any onlooker and her mind as "only half sane."
 He regretted that F. Scott Fitzgerald could not write novels, as he had to write magazine stories to pay for Zelda's psychiatric treatment.